 Harlem is NYC’s iconic African American neighborhood.
-It is famous for Jazz, Lindy Hop Swing dancing, Rhythm and Blues, great food and fun nights.
+It is famous for Jazz, Swing, Rhythm and Blues, Rap, great food and fun nights.

 Latin Culture in Harlem

 Yasser Tejeda Grows Fun, Danceable Latin Alternative From Dominican Folk Roots

 His brilliant fusion of Afro-Dominican flavors make you want to dance.

 Thursday, June 8, 2023

 Continue Reading Yasser Tejeda Grows Fun, Danceable Latin Alternative From Dominican Folk Roots

 Harlem International Film Festival 2023 Brings the Spotlight Uptown